nikeight/nikeight/README.md

 ### Hi there fellow dev's 👋

-# I am an Android Developer.
+# I am a Mobile App Developer.

-- 🔭 I’m currently working on my Android Projects.
+- 🔭 I’m currently working on personal Flutter and Kotlin Projects.
-- 🌱 I’m currently learning Jetpack Compose.
+- 🌱 I’m currently learning Flutter, game development, and Kotlin Multiplatform.
-- 👯 I’m looking to collaborate on any Android Apps.
+- 👯 I’m looking to collaborate on any Android or Flutter apps.
-- 💬 Ask me about  anything related to Android.
+- 💬 Ask me about  anything related to Android, Flutter.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/niket-jain-768971182/) | [Twitter](https://twitter.com/nikeight_)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a patzer ♟.